-Student loans for the Cornell Executive MBA and Cornell-Queen's Executive MBA
+Student loans for the Cornell Executive MBA and Cornell Executive MBA Americas

 Many students receive some form of sponsorship from their employer.
 In some cases, students may need to apply for loans to cover all or part of their tuition.
 We have designed this page for your information and to help you through the student loan application process.
 The loan programs outlined below are available regardless of financial need and the amount of eligibility depends on the total cost of the program.